oneconvergence/dkube-examples/insurance_cloudevents/README.md

 2. Create an IDE (JupyterLab)
    - Use sklearn framework
 3. Click Submit.
-4. Open Jupyterlab and from **workspace/insurance/insurance_cloudevents** open resources.ipynb and fill the following details in the first cell.
+4. Open Jupyterlab and from **workspace/insurance/insurance_cloudevents** open [resources.ipynb](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance_cloudevents/resources.ipynb) and fill the following details in the first cell.
      - **DKUBEUSERNAME** = {your dkube username}
      - **MODELMONITOR_NAME** = {your model monitor name}
      - **S3_KEY** = {MINIO access key}
      - **S3_SECRET_KEY** = {MINIO access secret key}
      - **S3_ENDPOINT** = {MINIO Endpoint}
      - The following will be derived from the environment automatically if the notebook is running inside same Dkube IDE.
-Otherwise, please fill in
+Otherwise in case if the notebook is running locally or in other Dkube Setup , then please fill in,
        - **TOKEN** = {your dkube authentication token}
        - **DKUBE_URL** = {your dkube url}
 5. Run all the cells.
 This will create all the dkube resources required for this example automatically.